bellaz89/srf_abcd_calibration/README.md

     # ...

+    # Check if the type can be loaded by checking e.g. if the correct communication
+    # library is intalled
+    @staticmethod
+    def loadable():
+        return False

     # return the cavity resonance frequency(Hz), the sampling frequency(Hz),
     # the probe, vforw, and vrefl in complex notation
     # the flattop start time, the decay_time